 HIV and diabetes (and TB)

 Little is known about how HIV may affect the interaction between TB and DM.
 The association between TB and HIV was well recognised from the early years of the AIDS epidemic, with the greatest burden of TB-HIV co-infection being in SSA43.
 With mortality from HIV falling in SSA, and increasing prevalence of non-communicable diseases (NCDs), it is likely that the prevalence of DM in HIV patients is rising43,44.
-In addition, ART, especially protease inhibitors, increases the risks of metabolic syndrome, dysglycaemia and subsequently DM and cardiovascular disease (CVD)45-47, particularly as use increases over time with improved HIV survival.
-However, studies of HIV patients from SSA have shown substantial heterogeneity in DM prevalence, likely due to differences in settings (hospital or community-based), methods for ascertaining DM and diagnostic cut-points used, as well as whether the HIV-infected participants included had already received ART48.
-Diabetes prevalence among cohorts of HIV patients has thus varied from 0-10% and dysglycaemia prevalence from 2-35%, respectively.
+In addition, ART, especially protease inhibitors, increases the risks of metabolic syndrome, dysglycaemia and subsequently DM and cardiovascular disease45-47, particularly as use increases over time with improved HIV survival.
+However, studies of HIV patients from SSA have shown substantial heterogeneity in DM prevalence, possibly due to differences in settings (hospital or community-based), methods for ascertaining DM and diagnostic cut-points used, as well as whether the HIV-infected participants included had already received ART48.
+Diabetes prevalence among cohorts of HIV patients has thus varied from 0-10% and dysglycaemia prevalence from 2-35%, respectively48.
 There may be a different assocation between TB and DM in people with HIV49.
 A Tanzanian cohort study demonstrated a fivefold increased risk of early mortality among HIV-uninfected patients, but only a twofold increase among HIV co-infected patients.50 The precise explanations for this are uncertain but the very strong association between HIV and TB may suppress that of DM, given that HIV is associated with reduced long term survival, poorer nutritional status, and lower BMI, all reducing the opportunity for DM to develop.
 Co-trimoxazole prophylaxis for infections in HIV-infected patients also has hypoglycaemic effects, and may be protective against DM51.
 Despite the potential public health importance, there is limited modelling or projections of the likely future of DM, HIV and TB multi-morbidity in SSA or elsewhere.
-There is also little evidence for the optimal screening and management of DM in HIV patients, although it is very likely that DM is currently under-diagnosed and improperly managed in HIV as well as in TB patients There is indication from unpublished data from Africa that while a majority of TB suspects and TB cases are likely to be aware of their HIV status the opposite is the case for DM.
+There is also little evidence for the optimal screening and management of DM in HIV patients, although it is thought that DM is currently under-diagnosed and improperly managed in HIV as well as in TB patients.

-5253,5455
+Prevention of DM

+To date, efforts to control the converging epidemics of DM and TB have focused on detection and treatment rather than DM prevention.
+Prevention of DM is very difficult.
+In one of the largest clinical trials, the Diabetes Prevention Program (DPP), a labour intensive lifestyle change programme and use of metformin showed a 31%-58% reduction in short term DM incidence, but long-term follow-up revealed that DM was merely delayed52 and such intensive, individually focused programs could not be generalised in low income settings.
+More effective approaches may include environmental change, or fiscal and legislative change (e.g., taxes on fast food and sugar and improved community-planning laws), but there is limited evidence53,54.
+Unfortunately, prevention of NCDs has a low priority in TB-endemic settings due to low awareness and a high burden of communicable or acute illnesses.
+Besides primary prevention, early detection and treatment of DM, and interventions to lower HbA1c in patients with diabetes (lifestyle interventions or medication) could reduce TB risk, although evidence for this is limited55.

-Section 3: Prevention, detection and clinical management
+Detection and clinical management of TB-DM

-Screening TB patients for DM and vice versa
+Screening TB patients for DM and DM patients for TB